thehapax/bitshares.foundation/_workers/2019-02-infrastructure.md

 explorers.

 # **Remark**
 * The infrastructure and servers are up and running and produce costs.
-In the case that this proposal is rejected we will decrease the performance and connectivity to reduce costs and must, after a sufficient grace period has passed, shut down the servers.
-During the grace period we will ensure that the servers are no longer used
+In the case that this proposal is not approved in time, the performance and connectivity of servers will be gradually reduced after a grace period.
 * Terms & Conditions of Blockchain Projects BV apply with the BitShares DAC being referred to as Client